List of protected areas of Ontario

 This is a list of protected areas of Ontario that are administered by Government of Ontario.
 Ontario Parks and the Ministry of the Environment, Conservation and Parks are the provincial bodies responsible for managing these protected areas.

 Creation

-Provincial Parks are authorized under Provincial Parks Act, a Revised Statutes of Ontario created in 1913 and excluded their lands from agriculture or settlement and the park it self is created under unconsolidated Regulations.
+Provincial Parks are authorized under the Provincial Parks Act, a Revised Statutes of Ontario created in 1913 and excluded their lands from agriculture or settlement and the park it self is created under unconsolidated Regulations.

 Types

 There are four main types of protected areas in Ontario: